-This is a film Bruce made about the husband & wife dynamic duo, the great Cleveland artists Gary and Laura Dumm.
-They each have their own unique style and often collaborate with each other.
+The husband & wife dynamic duo, the great Cleveland artists Gary and Laura Dumm each have their own unique style and often collaborate with each other.

 Laura is a painter, using vibrant color along with a kaleidoscope of patterns, she has developed her unique modernist approach, with ambidextrous ease, distilling forms whether they be of people, plants and fauna or animals to their essence.
 Her favorite subject matter is cats.
 Her art is completely original and takes to wonderful places.

 Gary Dumm is a prolific creator of comics.
 He writes and illustrates many of his own titles.
 He also collaborates, illustrating comics for other writers.
 His imagination has no limits, easily traveling back and forth with an irreverent sense of humor from the mundane to the fantastic to the humorous grotesque and everywhere in between.